-After you have undergone the process of working through the expectations of the assignment and selecting a topic, it is time to brainstorm. generates the ideas that will eventually become your thesis and supporting points (for more on thesis statements, check out our page of tips).
+After you have undergone the process of working through the expectations of the assignment and selecting a topic, it is time to brainstorm.
+Brainstorming generates the ideas that will eventually become your thesis statement and supporting points.
 Developing a clear thesis will help you know what to write and how to organize it.
 If you have writer’s block or do not know where to begin, brainstorming can be especially helpful.
-Find out more in the Preparing to Write handout.

 1. What is the subject of your paper?

 2. What background information, definitions, or context does the reader require in order to follow your paper?

 3. What is the thesis (perspective), or what is your research question/hypothesis?